-Checks have sauntered out of vintage stores and attached themselves to the bodies of unnaturally good-looking men all over A/W14 runways recently.
-They?re a wardrobe essential.
-They?re both ?safe? and ?fashion forward? at the same time.
-But it takes some gumption and know-how to wear a checked or tartan shirt to a business meeting without looking like you?ve just come from a shift at General Pants Co.Checks may have just come back to the fore, however some styles are already overdone.
-Take the popular blue and white checked shirt that?s as ubiquitous in New York as cream cheese bagels.
+Checks Are a wardrobe essential.
+They're both 'safe' and 'fashion forward' at the same time.
+But it takes some gumption and know-how to wear a checked or tartan shirt to a business meeting without looking like you've just come from a shift at General Pants Co.Checks may have just come back to the fore, however some styles are already overdone.
+Take the popular blue and white checked shirt that's as ubiquitous in New York as cream cheese bagels.
 The J Crew version even has its own Instagram account (!).
 So, take the trend just that little bit further and go with punk-rock-slash-British-hunting-lodge inspired red checks.
-You may remember that shirt your grandad always wore when you were doing something outdoorsy?
+You may remember that shirt your granddad always wore when you were doing something outdoorsy?
 That's the look you want to emulate.
 Red checks are manly, rugged and downright handsome.
 But don?t risk looking like a picnic rug, follow these simple guidelines: